Medication Errors ∙ Misdiagnoses ∙ Surgical Errors ∙ Doctor Negligence

 Our Richmond medical malpractice attorneys are particularly good at assessing medical practice cases on the front end.
 This is important because there is more risk with these cases due to the recovery cap.
 We know how to handle these cases and get you results:

-- First: We can provide you with virtually instantaneous feedback during your free initial consultation regarding the complexity and viability of your case.
+- First: We can provide you with virtually instantaneous feedback during your initial consultation regarding the complexity and viability of your case.

 - Second: If you do have a meritorious case and decide to hire Cravens & Noll to handle your representation, we will map out a detailed case plan and school you about your injury, the medicine involved and the experts we require to prove both liability and damage.